 My family has been in Canada for over 170 years and in North America for over 450 years.
 Despite this truth, I felt like I had to defend our Indigenous identity because I felt unprepared and flat-footed to respond to my daughter's query.

 As a result, I began to inspect how I was identifying myself both personally and professionally.
-I knew that my ethnic cultural mix was common where I was from, Essex County in Ontario.
+I knew that my ethnic-cultural mix was common where I was from, Essex County in Ontario.
 But my daughter was on the other side of the country in a different province trying to explain histories omitted from the “Canadian Story.”

 When visiting Toronto, the largest and most diverse city in Canada, my Blackness goes broadly unrecognized and almost always requires a detailed explanation.
 It was clear Destiny’s struggle would also include a rare history lesson.
 A lesson that would require confidence in our ancestral griots and our identity.

 I am a descendant of the Underground Railroad.
-My family is made up of former slaves, free Blacks, various tribes from First Nations, German, Irish and English settlers.
+My family is made up of former slaves, free Blacks, and various tribes from First Nations, German, Irish and English settlers.

 I am a Black Métis sixth generation Canadian Mother.
 It took me over forty years to fully articulate my identity.

 My maternal ancestors, John and Jane Freeman Walls, escaped American slavery and found freedom in Canada in 1846 on the shores of Amherstburg Ontario.
 They were an interracial couple, African and Irish with a unique love story.
 In 1881, John and Jane’s son, James Henry married Parthena, the grand-daughter of an Ojibwe man, Thomas White Cloud Hopkins.
-Their granddaughter was my beloved great grandmother, Myrtle Lucretia Walls.
+Their granddaughter was my beloved great-grandmother, Myrtle Lucretia Walls.

 James Henry Taylor & Myrtle Lucretia Walls Taylor, my maternal great grandparents.